Look Good, Feel Good: Enclothed Cognition—What Is It?

 If you look good, you feel good.
 Studies show that feeling comfortable in your clothes boosts confidence and self-esteem.
 Wearing clothes that are both functional and fashionable can change the way people react to you.
 You are more approachable.
 You are more confident.

-A landmark study in The Journal of Experimental Social Psychology finds the increased performance of students wearing a white lab coat.
+The landmark study involves the increased performance of students wearing a white lab coat.
 If you wear a white coat that you believe belongs to a doctor, your ability to pay attention increases dramatically.
 But if you wear the same white coat believing it belongs to a painter, you will not show the improvement.
 This is the phenomenon of enclothed cognition: the effects of clothing on cognitive processes.

 UNDERCARE embraces the concept of enclothed cognition.
 If you have a disability, whether permanent or temporary, you do not need to give up wearing comfortable, well made, fashion forward clothing.
 Your first intention of the day in getting dressed can be a satisfying, body confidence building experience.